DetachHead/pytest-robotframework/README.md

 ![image](https://github.com/DetachHead/pytest-robotframework/assets/57028336/c2525ccf-c1c6-4c06-be79-c36fefd3bed4)

-# limitations with python tests
+# limitations with tests written in python

-there are several limitations with using robotframework without the language that this plugin includes workarounds for
+there are some limitations when writing robotframework tests in python. pytest-robotframework includes solutions for these issues.

 ## making keywords show in the robot log